-Internal operations are synchronized to the internal primary clock at either 2.048 MHz or 1.024 MHz (ECGCTL[3]: HP = 1 and HP = 0, respectively, see Table 28).
-Because there is no guaranteed relationship between the internal clock and the SPI's SCLK signal, an internal handshaking scheme is used to ensure safe data transfer between the two clock domains.
+Internal operations are synchronized to the internal main clock at either 2.048 MHz or 1.024 MHz (ECGCTL[3]: HP = 1 and HP = 0, respectively, see Table 28).
+Because there is no guaranteed relationship between the internal clock and the SCLK signal of the SPI, an internal handshaking scheme is used to ensure safe data transfer between the two clock domains.
 A full handshake requires three internal clock cycles and imposes an upper speed limit on the SCLK frequency when reading frames with small word counts.
 This is true for all data frame rates.

 SCLK (max) = (1.024 MHz × (1 + HP) × words\per\frame × bits\per\word)/3; or 40 MHz, whichever is lower.
+(7)

-Exceeding the maximum SCLK frequency for a particular operating mode causes erratic behavior in the $\overline{\text{DRDY}}$ signal and results in the loss of data.
+Exceeding the maximum SCLK frequency for a particular operating mode causes erratic behavior in the $\overline{DRDY}$ signal and results in the loss of data.